qteatime/kate/docs/source/design/kernel/K0004-processes.rst

 an isolated frame for them to run, and then load the application's startup code in this frame.

-Application code is linked to the Kate API (and potentially any bridges) before being loaded in the frame.
-And it is up to the Kate API to set up the application side of the IPC.
+Application code is linked to the Kate Runtime API (and potentially any bridges) before being loaded in the frame.
+And it is up to the Kate Runtime API to set up the application side of the IPC.

 This is also the point where we decide which files the process will have